800 West Baltimore St.

 Our current research interests include:

 Physiological roles of membrane anchored serine proteases in cell biology, cancer and angiogenesis.
-A focus is the function of Testisin during sperm maturation and angiogenesis and its contribution to ovarian cancer malignancy.
+A focus is the function of Testisin in angiogenesis and its contribution to ovarian cancer malignancy.

-Mechanisms associated with protease-activated receptor signaling during inflammation and in the control of membrane barrier function.
+Mechanisms associated with protease-activated receptor signaling during inflammation and in endothelial and epithelial barrier functions.

-Activity of the serine protease inhibitor, plasminogen activator inhibitor type-2 (PAI-2) as a transcriptional modulator and pro-survival factor for macrophages and tumor cells, and its role in deep vein thrombosis.
+Activity of the plasminogen activation cascade in clot dissolution and particularly the role of the serine protease inhibitor, plasminogen activator inhibitor type-2 (PAI-2) as a transcriptional modulator and pro-survival factor for macrophages and tumor cells, and function in deep vein thrombosis.

 Lab Techniques and Equipment: